bullno1/cross_gear_translation/rulebook/rulebook.typ

 Q: Is it possible to recover more life than the initial value? \
 A: Yes.

-Q: Does the victory condtion "opponent draws from a deck with no cards" also cover drawing due to reasons such as DRIVE? \
+Q: Does the victory condition "opponent draws from a deck with no cards" also cover drawing due to reasons such as DRIVE? \
 A: Yes.

 Q: If there is only 1 card in my deck, can I choose the "draw 2 cards" effect of "Blood-stained Crimson Wings"? \